XingyuHe/NLP-HW1/GUIDE.md

 values are between 0 and 1

 TODO:
-1. Read "NRC-VAD-Lexicon.txt"
-   1. Word
-   2. Valence
-   3. Arousal
-   4. Dominace
-2. 'OneFilePerDimension'
-3. How to extract features
-   1. counting how many words in each debaters language appear in the corresponding lexicon
-      1. for each speech: words -> features (a vector of the )
+1. There is a lot of words in the vectorizer that doesn't make sense such as 000000001
+   1. we need a way to get rid of it
-      2. add features to the documents
+2. HOw to use the lexicon features
-   2. Perhaps consider the ratio between the counts and the length of the sentence (normalize it)
+   1. Perhaps consider the ratio between the counts and the length of the sentence (normalize it)
-   3. Perhaps consider the difference between two scores
+   2. Perhaps consider the difference between two scores
+   3. Perhaps the neutral words are not that helpful, maybe we can convert raw count oif features into percentage points

+FINISHED:

+MODEL RECORD: